 Every year, International Student Services produces a demographic report to provide data on the international student enrollment at the University of South Carolina.
 These reports provide valuable information regarding the trends of international student enrollment at USC.
-Reports are available from 2010 through 2015.

 This is a classic exercise to challenge student thinking on cultural sensitivity, cultural normativity, and ethnocentric language.
 In Body Ritual Among the Nacirema, by Horace Miner (originally published in American Anthropologist, 1956, 58(3), 503-507) the Nacirema people are described in great detail with language typically used to describe “the other”, when in fact the people being described are Americans (“acirema” is “American” backwards).
 This activity is suitable for classes in sociology, political science, journalism, history, psychology, literature, anthropology, U101, and other humanities courses.